A Scent to Remember

 Fragrances Briefly Explained

-To understand more about the fragrance industry, I learned about fragrance families and notes.
+To understand more about the fragrance industry, I learned about the fragrance families and notes.
 Here are my key learnings:

 There are 4 main families of fragrances (fresh, floral, oriental/amber, and woody) that are most commonly represented on a wheel to show their subfamilies and relationships between each other.